diasurgical/devilution/README.md

 - L1: character sheet
 - R2: use mana potion from belt
 - L2: use health item from belt
-- Left analog click: quest log
+- Left analog click: toggle automap
 - Right analog click: left mouse click
-- Select: automap
+- Select: quest log
 - Start: game Menu, skip intro

 For now, they can be re-mapped by changing `SourceX/controls` or by setting the `SDL_GAMECONTROLLERCONFIG` environment